-The Current Instant Tests window displays the list of Backbone, Last Mile, Private Last Mile, and Mobile Instant Tests.
+The Current Instant Tests window displays the list of Backbone and Private Last Mile instant tests.

 This window appears when you select View current Instant Test results at the bottom of the Diagnostics page.

 All tests expire two hours after they are launched.

 The window refreshes itself every minute so that up-to-date information always appears.

 The columns that appear on this page depend on whether you are viewing Backbone or Private Last Mile instant tests:

 - Test Name—Test or URL that was run